 5. How far apart should I separate Southwest credit card applications when trying to earn the Companion Pass?

-If you apply for two Chase cards withing 30 days of each other, you will likely be declined for the second card.
+If you apply for two Chase cards within 30 days of each other, you will likely be declined for the second card.
 It has happened to us!
 I’d give it about 40 days between applications to be safe.

 Some people report applying for two Chase cards on the same day, saying it only results on one pull to your credit (or perhaps the first pull is not recorded until the following day), with success; however, I have not tried that method, so proceed with caution.
-If you are denied, here’s what to do.

 6. Do purchases on my Southwest credit cards that earn Southwest points count toward my Companion Pass?